kar10tik/Long-Term-PEMFC-DL-Prognostics/README.md

 # Usage

-The IEEE 2014 PHM Challenge dataset files for the PEMFC stack operated with and without current ripples are provided with this repo in the folders "FC1_Without_Ripples" and "Full_FC2_With_Ripples" within IEEE 2014, respectively.
+The IEEE 2014 PHM Challenge dataset files for the PEMFC stack operated with and without current ripples are provided with this repo in the folders "FC1_Without_Ripples" and "Full_FC2_With_Ripples" within the **IEEE2014DataChallengeData** folder, respectively.
 To test/implement the deep learning models in Google Colab:

 1. Open the **PEMFC_Prognostics.ipynb** file in Github and click **Open in Colab**.
 2. Connect to a Colab runtime, preferably a GPU one as model training and optimization are compute-intensive.